-When electric scooters zipped their way into Santa Monica in September 2017, people had mixed reactions.
-While some saw the two-wheeled contraptions as a convenient, green way to cut down on car trips, others were compelled to throw them in the ocean and set them on fire.
-To Catherine Lerer, a Santa Monica-based personal injury attorney, they simply looked like lawsuits waiting to happen.
-“I immediately thought, wow, these things look dangerous,” she says.
+When electric scooters first zipped their way into L.A. in September 2017, reactions were decidedly mixed.
+Some people celebrated the contraptions as a convenient, green way to replace car trips, while others felt the urge to set the ubiquitous two-wheelers on fire.
+To Catherine Lerer, a Santa Monica-based personal injury attorney, they looked like lawsuits waiting to happen.
+“I immediately thought, ‘Wow, these things look dangerous,’ ” she says.
 “And sure enough, we started getting phone calls.”

-Lerer says that over the past year and a half, the law firm she runs alongside her husband has received between 200 and 300 calls about scooter-related accidents, some of which have resulted in gnarly injuries like head trauma or broken bones.
-The firm’s website features a long list of such instances along with gruesome images of fractured bones, road-rashed skin, broken teeth, and extremities forced into unnatural positions (warning: they’re really gross).
-The couple have made the rounds in local media, vocally opposing companies like Bird and Lime.
+Over the past year and a half, Lerer says the law firm she runs with her husband, Daniel McGee, has received between 200 and 300 calls about scooter-related accidents, some of which have resulted in gnarly injuries.
+The firm’s website features a gruesome gallery of fractured bones, road-skin, broken teeth, and extremities forced into unnatural positions (fair warning: they’re really gross).

-Some urbanists have attributed the high number of crashes to L.A.’s street design, which prioritizes cars over bike and scooter riders.
-In a statement to the L.A.
-Times, Bird pointed the blame at cars, noting that part of their mission was “to get cars off the road to make cities safer and more livable.”
+In a statement to the Los Angeles Times, Bird expressed similar sentiments, noting that part of the company’s mission is “to get cars off the road to make cities safer.”

-Lerer doesn’t buy it.
+In the meantime, Lerer is sticking to her cause.
 “I want people to know how dangerous these are,” she says.
-A mother of two, she says her fight against scooters is personal one—despite Lerer’s warnings, her 15-year-old daughter already suffered one close call.
+A mother of two, her scooter vendetta is something of a personal one—despite Lerer’s warnings, her 15-year-old daughter already suffered one close call.
 “She admitted to me that she and her best friend rode tandem on a scooter,” says Lerer.
-“The handlebar post collapsed on them and they both fell off.
+“The handlebar post collapsed on them, and they both fell off.
 She was so traumatized by it she’s promised she would never ride one again.”

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.